eltonx17/payments_app/README.md

 App for managing payments and webhooks

 ## Installation and Running
+### Prerequisites
+- Java 21, Spring 3.5.5, PostgreSQL (Supabase)
+- An IDE like IntelliJ/Eclipse (with Lombok and MapStruct plugins installed)
 1. Clone the repository
 2. Update `application.properties` with your Supabase Session Pooler connection string
 3. Build the project using `mvn clean install`